 Parking: Please take public transport to help limit congestion.

 Reason to visit: Unique performances, street food, hot toddies, cosy wooden chalets and pop-up bars.
-Not to mention the brilliant location on the River Thames.
+River Thames location and city views.

 Recommended tour: While you’re in the area, take a river cruise on the Thames or skip the line to go up the London Eye.

-Specialties: Mulled wine, dutch pancakes, Duck wraps, chocolate fruit, truffle burgers, hot toddy.
+Specialties: Mulled wine, dutch pancakes, Duck wraps, chocolate fruit, gourmet burgers, traditional mince pies.

 Finding a hotel in London can be difficult if you don’t know the city well and the best areas to stay in.
-If you want to stay near the Christmas market, then this studio near the London Eye is a great option.
+This studio is a great option if you want to be near the London Eye.

 But I generally wouldn’t recommend staying in this part of the city if you’re visiting as a tourist.
 Where to stay obviously depends on why you’re in London.
 But if you want to be fairly central with shopping, theatre and museums at your door, I think Covent Garden or Soho are great options.

 I suggest staying at the Covent Garden Hotel for its location and lovely rooms.

 If you’re looking for somewhere more affordably priced, then CitizenM London Victoria is a great choice.